IGEN Hires New Tech Leader to Take Indirect Tax Compliance Automation to the Next Level

 Upgrading the Software

 So, what does this mean for IGEN’s clients?
 IGEN already offers a great platform.
-They help companies with tax reporting, license checks, and keeping track of rules.
+They help companies automate tax compliance and reporting to reduce both risk and operational burden.
 The goal is to turn a stressful chore into a simple process.

 With Nickolo leading the tech side, the software will become even smarter.
 Tools like IGEN’s ComplyIQ provide real-time data to help leaders make better choices.
 By using his skills in data and modern tech, Nickolo will help make sure nothing slips through the cracks.
 This protects revenue and lowers financial risk for everyone using the platform.